WELCOME TO DAVID HEY'S COLLECTION

-Of course, this new-fangled 'click' and search technique is completely alien to the first-time silver surfer, who've probably spent their whole lives traipsing back and forth to the public library scouring for books and think the Internet is far too complicated for them to master.
-But master it they will...stick with it.
+Of course, this new-fangled 'click' and search technique is completely alien to the first-time silver surfers, who've probably spent their whole lives traipsing back and forth to and from the public library scouring for books and think the Internet is far too complicated for them to master.
+Oh, but master it they will in the long run...

 SITE UPDATES!
 (Left-Below) Having recently purchased a Zennox Negative Scanner from a mail order catalogue (for less than fifty quid!)
 I'm making a start on trying to resuscitate some 50 year-old negatives which have never been printed and are like ghosts from the past crying out to be exhumed (digitalized).

 Over the years the 35mm negative strips have been kept in their original sleeves and are as good as new, though quite a few seem to have been 'got at' by a mysterious fungus, including this one of an unidentified EE Type 4 at Connonley between Skipton and Keighley in March 1961.